IRT Ninth Avenue Line: West Side and Yonkers Patent Railway

-The line opened for business on July 3, 1868 The State Commissioners who authorized the "experiment" declared it a success, and the Governor authorized its completion to Spuyten Duyvil.
-The name was later changed to the West Side and Yonkers Patent Elevated Railway Company.
-The original northern terminus was 29th Street, and the southern terminus was Dey Street.
-The line used multiple -long cable loops, driven by steam engines in cellars of buildings adjacent to the track.
+The predecessor of the Ninth Avenue Elevated was the West Side and Yonkers Patent Railway, which was built on Greenwich Street by Charles T. Harvey and ran from July 1, 1868, to 1870.
+The line used multiple one-mile-long (1.6 km-long) cable loops, driven by steam engines in cellars of buildings adjacent to the track.
 Each loop was started when a car neared it and stopped when it had passed.
-The cables were equipped with collars fastened firmly onto the moving cable, that the car connected to with "claws", unlike the "grips" of the San Francisco cable-car system.
-As the claws could not be "slipped" in any manner, the car was jerked each time it moved to the next cable.
+The cables were equipped with collars that the car connected to with "claws".
+As the claws could not be "slipped" the car was jerked each time it moved to the next cable.
+The system proved cumbersome, broke down several times and eventually the company ran out of money and the system was abandoned.
+The new owners replaced the cable cars with steam locomotives.